 The problem with Windows is that it’s horrible at storing all that data.
 A single program leaves data across half a dozen different databases and folders.

 It stores temporary files in Temp and AppData folders.
 Services, registry entries, and drivers stay in the infamous system32 folder.
-If it’s a game, it probably leaves configs and saves files in your Documents folder.
+It probably leaves configs and saves files in your Documents folder if it’s a game.

 The next big one is Windows updates.
 You’ll find countless complaints about Windows updates online.

 People don’t recommend updating your Windows unless there’s a significant security risk.
-Major updates can make your PC very slow because of bugs and compatibility issues.
+Major updates can slow your PC because of bugs and compatibility issues.

 Microsoft doesn’t account for the thousands of different hardware combinations.
 So, it’s impossible to optimize the operating system to work correctly.

 Moreover, the updates increase the demand for processing power and RAM space from aging hardware.
-This is why it’s often better to run an outdated Windows version on an old PC.
+This is why running an outdated Windows version on an old PC is sometimes better.

 Fans get slower over time, but it’s not an issue unless your PC is over ten years old.